tu-delft-library/il-master-thesis-guide/book/3d-store-sources.md

 Storing, organizing, sharing and citing literature is an important part of research.
 You can do this manually, or use one of the many reference management tools available.

 Reference management software (also called RMS) and tools help you to manage all the literature you find during your research, so that you can easily use them when writing a paper.
-They also make it easier to change the formatting of your reference list and to keep in-text references and reference lists consistent.
+They also make it easier to change the formatting of your reference list and to keep in-text citations and reference lists consistent.

 <iframe width="560" height="315" src="https://collegerama.tudelft.nl/Mediasite/Play/e7b388c4c74c485c84190c2f09a7ba3e1d" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><br>
 "Use a Reference Manager" by TU Delft Library Education Support is licensed CC-BY